MikeMurf/05_matplotlib_challenge/README.md

 **The Files providing the solution to the Python Challenge are the following.
 **1.	"pymaceuticals_mm" contains the Python / Pandas code for the Matplotlib challenge.
-**2.	" pymaceuticals_mm” also contains the findings of the observable trends of the data.
+**2.	"pymaceuticals_mm” also contains the findings of the observable trends of the data.

 ##Observations and Insights